 I am thoroughly distrustful of stereotypes but the stereotype of the Igbo people is that they are excellent, even genius, business persons.
 This is informed by the fact that, for some reason, the very best and the brightest of this type of Nigerian, the Igbo businessperson, is found in numbers everywhere in Nigeria except the Igbo heartland itself.

 There is no articulation of any way to learn from Nigeria’s mistakes and avoid its fate.
-Most of the money spent in the southeast, as in all the other regions of Nigeria, come from Federal handouts in the form of constitutionally guaranteed allocations the bulk of which comes from extraction and environmentally degrading activity in the Niger Delta.
-Internally generated revenue profiles do not lie, pick any one from any part of the country and compare it to what the Catalonia region generates for Spain.
+Most of the money spent in the southeast, as in all the other regions of Nigeria, comes from Federal handouts in the form of constitutionally guaranteed allocations the bulk of which comes from the extraction and environmentally degrading activity in the Niger Delta.
+Internally generated revenue profiles do not lie, pick anyone from any part of the country and compare it to what the Catalonia region generates for Spain.

 If Catalonia has a fiscal case for its separatism, Biafra has none.

 It is a failure of leadership.
-We have coddled an elite which thrives on rent and nepotism, who sell dummies of excuses to their constituents.
-We have politicians who cannot be held accountable because the people have, conditioned, bought into various narratives of and “us” against, necessarily, a “them”.
-Whilst the people are thus distracted, the politicians are not held to account in terms of roads, hospitals and jobs.
-Put that on one end of table.
+We have coddled an elite that thrives on rent and nepotism, who sell dummies of excuses to their constituents.
+We have politicians who cannot be held accountable because the people have conditioned, bought into various narratives of and “us” against, necessarily, a “them”.
+Whilst the people are thus distracted, the politicians are not held to account in terms of roads, hospitals, and jobs.
+Put that on one end of the table.

 You must imagine five to ten civil wars breaking out in what was once Nigeria.
 It’s as simple as that.
 It’s not just European leaders who have this fear.
 It’s anyone who has a brain really, with the exception of the pan-ethnic Nigerian elite who are so far gone in their corruption as to be unable to see that they are now at risk of losing everything.